 We can afford to get excited about this.
-Proof that we directly experience entanglement pushes us to focus on responsibility for each other in ways we may have been reluctant to accept.
+Proof that we directly experience entanglement pushes us to focus on responsibility in ways we may have been reluctant to accept.
 We really do have to be careful with our thoughts.
-Not that the Thought Police are going to come along any time soon, but it is very much up to us how we perceive the thoughts and emotions that we absorb from others, what we emit as a result of that absorption, and what we re-absorb in response.
-For the other beings with whom we are entangled may or may not be aligned with the way we would wish things to be.
-They won't always see things the way we do.
+Up to us how we handle the thoughts and emotions we absorb from others, and what we emit as a result of that absorption.
+For those with whom we are entangled won't always see things the way we do.

-We do have time, and where there's a will there's a way, but we have first to accept these strange phenomena as part and parcel of our present physiology, and to refine our psychology in alignment with approaches that work, replacing the traditional approaches that have, let's face it, not done us many favours so far.
+We do have time, and where there's a will there's a way, but we have first to accept these strange phenomena as part and parcel of present physiology, and to refine our psychology in alignment with approaches that actually work, replacing traditional approaches that have, let's face it, not done us many favours so far.

 Kathy is the author of Quantumology.
-She met quantum mechanics in 1997 and pledged allegiance to its sources thereafter.
+She met up with quantum mechanics in 1997, pledging allegiance to its sources thereafter.
 These are her personal thoughts and testimonies.